medisoft/tumin/README.md

     + A key derivated from a master public key
 * Private key
     + A key derivated from the master private key
+* Unit
+    + The base unit tumin is suggested as 100 million millions of minimum units
+    + 100,000,000,000,000

 ### How it works